 Once they know you, they’ll be more likely to pay attention to your content and share it or link to it anytime they’re impressed by what you wrote or know the link will add something valuable to their post.

 This is a long game.
-You can’t introduce yourself to a blogger in your space today and expect a link tomorrow, but starting to build relationships now and become a part of the larger community will pay off over time.
+You can’t introduce yourself to a blogger in your space today and expect a link tomorrow, but building relationships now and starting to become a part of the larger community will pay off over time.

 None of these strategies are particularly easy.
 All of them will require a time commitment and some significant work.
 But if you want your potential readers to find your awesome blog posts, this type of work is the difference between only being found by those who already know you, and showing up in the search engines for the topics you cover.